rjpw/rjpw.github.io/_posts/2015-2-2-visual-architect.md

 ![Configure Function]({{site.url}}/img/hello_FN.png)

-We continue by dragging a Switch node onto the canvas and configuring it as shown.
+We have decided to support both XML and JSON in our API.
+We could have used our input function to define two outputs, but there's an easier way.
+Node-RED comes with nodes that simply apply transformations to what they find in *msg.payload*.
+To create two streams, we will branch with a Switch node by dragging one onto the canvas and configuring it as shown.
 You can define as many outputs as you want.
 In our case we need two: one for XML and the other (the default case) for JSON.

 ![Configure Switch]({{site.url}}/img/hello_switch.png)

-Finally we connect the outputs of the switch to XML and JSON output nodes (no configuration required), and those nodes in turn are fed to an HTTP output node.
+Finally we connect the outputs of the switch to the inputs of the XML and JSON output nodes (no configuration required), and then their output is in turn fed into an HTTP output node.
 The final workflow looks like this.

 ![Flow Demo]({{site.url}}/img/hello_flow.png)